 “All right now.”

 Devin offered a small black flash drive, which he took and held in his hand.
-She’d offered to set up a file sharing site, but he had wanted something tangible.
-It wasn’t what he’d imagined, though he wasn’t sure just what he had expected.
+She’d offered to set up a file sharing site, but he’d wanted something tangible.
+It wasn’t what he imagined, though he wasn’t sure just what he had expected.
 Not an actual photograph, glossy and chemically developed; it was digital photography, after all.
 But the immateriality of the exchange felt disappointing in some vague, undefined way.

-“I have the images on my iPad in case you want to see them now,” she said, seeming to sense his hesitancy.
+“I have the images on my iPad if you want to see them now,” she said, seeming to sense his hesitancy.
 She fished a thin silver screen from her shoulder bag and summoned an image, then swiped another into view, then a third.
 Erlon looked on in silence.

 They were good photos.
 He could tell that much.
 Devin was a good photographer, and there was grace and humanity in the way she captured her subject, even someone as plain, dry, and uninspiring as him.
 But… Erlon swallowed.
 He wasn’t sure what to say.
 It wasn’t quite that there was something wrong.
 Was there?
 He leaned forward, took a closer look.

 Was that really him?

 Of course it was.
 He recognized his own face, weary and weathered, though younger looking than his years.
 But there was something…off.
 As if someone had removed a single feature of his appearance.
 An eyebrow missing, say.
 That wasn’t the case, though—both brows arched smartly over his narrow, impassive eyes.
 What was it, then?

 He could find no words to express this to Devin.
 It sounded silly, even in his own mind.
 So he shook his head and set the thought aside.

 “Thank you, Miss Smoak,” he smiled, hoping it showed in his eyes.
 “I see why Lamar likes your work.
 I’ll be sure to pass on your name, anyone asks.”
 He stood, fished a bill from his pocket, and handed it to her.